reagento/dishka/docs/advanced/collect.rst

-Multiple objects of same type
+Multiple objects of the same type
 ============================================

 By default dishka relies on approach "last wins" which means that